-The normal runfall into pond, pond leads to a small creek.
-Yes, a small creek. - 2.
-Could waste materials enter ground or surface waters?
-If so, generally describe.
-170 - 3.
-Proposed measures to reduce or control surface, ground and runoff water impacts, if any: not necessary a.
+- 2. Could waste materials enter ground or surface waters?
+If so, generally describe. - Proposed measures to reduce or control surface, ground and runoff water impacts, if any:

+4. PLANTS

 PLANTS

+a.
 Check or circle types of vegetation found on the site:

-deciduous tree: alder maple aspen, other
+deciduous tree: alder, maple, aspen, other

-evergreen tree: fir cedar, pine, other
+X evergreen tree: fir, cedar, pine, other

 shrubs

 grass

-pasture
+X pasture

 crop or grain

-wet soil plants: cattail, buttercup, bulrush, skunk cabbage, other
+X wet soil plants: cattail, buttercup, bulrush, skunk cabbage, other

-water plants: water lily, elgrass milfoil, other

-other types of vegetation
+ν. other types of vegetation

 b.
-What kind and amount of vegetation will be removed or altered? c.
-List threatened and endangered species (of plants) known to be on or near the site. nec d.
-Proposed landscaping, use of native plants or other measures to preserve or enhance vegetation on the site if any: none 5.
+What kind and amount of vegetation will be removed or altered?
+C. List threatened and endangered species (of plants) known to be on or near the site. d.
+Proposed landscaping, use of native plants or other measures to preserve or enhance vegetation on the site if any: 5.
 ANIMALS a.
-Circle any birds or animals that have been observed on or near the site or are known to be on or near the site: Birds: hawk, neron, eagle, songbirds, other: Mammals: deer, bear, elk, beaver, other: Fish: bass, salmon, trout herring, shellfish, other: b.
-List any threatened or endangered species known to be on or near the site. c.
-Is the site part of a migration route?
+Circle any birds or animals that have been observed on or near the site or are known to be on or near the site: Birds: hawk, heron, eagle, songbirds, other: Mammals: deer bear, elk beaver, other: ٠ Fish: bass, salmon, trout, herring, shellfish, other: b.
+List any threatened or endangered species known to be on or near the site.
+C. Is the site part of a migration route?
 If so, explain. d.
 Proposed measures to preserve and enhance wildlife, if any: 6.
 ENERGY AND NATURAL RESOURCES a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used in order to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc. no energy required b.
+Describe whether it will be used for heating, manufacturing, etc. b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe. c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any: